The

 Logan Square lies west of Bucktown, east of Hermosa, North of Humboldt Park and south of Avondale.

-Logan Square is Best Known For:
+Logan Square Is Best Known For

-• Logan’s statue.
-As a native of Illinois, Chicago honored Logan with his memorial eponymous square, and an impressive statue in Grant Park.
-If you’re feeling the Logan vibe, take a walk down Logan Boulevard while singing the Illinois state song — which also mentions Logan.If Logan had found a time machine and arrived in modern Logan Square, the general’s outlandish mustache wouldn’t raise any eyebrows in this fledgling hipster neighborhood.
+• Logan’s statue: As a native of Illinois, Chicago honored Logan with his memorial eponymous square and an impressive statue in Grant Park.
+If you’re feeling the Logan vibe, take a walk down Logan Boulevard while singing the Illinois state song — which also mentions Logan.
+If Logan had found a time machine and arrived in modern Logan Square, the general’s outlandish mustache wouldn’t have raised any eyebrows in this fledgling hipster neighborhood.
 The neighborhood that honors his name also honors his style.

 Demographics